nickhempsey/dungeon-slots/Dungeon Slots Notes/Technical Notes/+ Technical Style Guide.md

-This documents purpose is an attempt to bring consistency throughout the codebase and define how modules, classes, utils, etc will be structured.
+This documents purpose is an attempt to bring consistency throughout the codebase and define how modules, classes, tables, functions, etc will be structured.
 This is easier said than done especially since there are several modules that are being directly imported from other vendors.
+Any module that is imported that has been deprecated by the author will be brought into alignment with this guide in order to bring parity throughout the codebase.

-This doc is heavily inspired by [Tiger Style](https://tigerstyle.dev/), from the Tiger Beetle team.
-While it's inspired, it does deviate since Lua is not a truly typed language nor does it allow for static memory allocation.
+This doc is heavily inspired by [Tiger Style](https://tigerstyle.dev/), from the Tiger Beetle team, it will not rewrite the aforementioned manifest, rather it'll use it as a guide to outline stylistic choices and patterns that should be adhered to while building this project.
+While it's inspired, it does deviate since Lua is not a typed language nor does it allow for static memory allocation.
 That doesn't mean we shouldn't do our best to write performant and safe code.

-In addition, this doc will not rewrite the Tiger Style manifest, rather it'll use it as a guide to outline stylistic choices and patterns that we should adhere to while building this project.

 ---

 ## Philosophy

 >
 >     _"Programs should be written for people to read,
 >     and only incidentally for machines to execute."_
+>        — **Harold Abelson**
 >

+>
+>     "_Any fool can write code that a computer can understand.
+>     Good programmers write code that humans can understand._”
->        — Hal Abelson & Gerald Jay Sussman
+>        — **Martin Fowler**
 >

 - **Favor simplicity over cleverness.**
 - **Avoid magic.
 Embrace clarity.**